Internal Administration, Risk Management and Internal Auditing

 - ability of the organization to scale up operations with the growth

-- large portion of the company revenue is invoiced in USD currency so possible large fluctuation in USD currency rates could have unpredictable effects for profitability that are at the time difficult to estimate.
+- large portion of the company revenue is invoiced in USD currency so possible large fluctuation in USD currency rates during 2016 could have unpredictable effects for profitability that are at the time difficult to estimate.
 Currently USD currency position is not hedged, and company decides hedging of USD based contracts case by case.

 Because of the relatively small size of the company, SSH Communications Security has no separate internal audit organization.
 The continuous monitoring by the auditors in conjunction with the interim reports also aims to assess and develop the effectiveness of risk management, monitoring and administration processes, and to support the Board with its monitoring responsibility.